nismod/infra-risk-vis/README.md

 - Range of potential economic impacts of failure, consisting of direct damages to infrastructure assets and indirect economic losses resulting from infrastructure service disruption (loss of power, loss of access).
-- Explore a cost-benefit analysis (under uncertainty, with options to explore some parameters) of adaptation measures.
+- Explore a cost-benefit analysis of adaptation measures.

 This README covers requirements and steps through how to prepare data for visualisation and how to run the tool.

 1. Data preparation
-3. Build and run
+2. Build and run
-4. Deployment
+3. Deployment

 ## Data preparation

-The visualisation tool runs using prepared versions of analysis data and results
+The visualisation tool runs using prepared versions of analysis data and results:

-- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta SQLite database
+- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a SQLite database
-- Vector data stored in a PostgreSQL database, and preprocessed into Mapbox Vector Tiles
+- Vector (asset or feature) data stored in a PostgreSQL database
+- Vector data preprocessed into Mapbox Vector Tiles

 See `./etl` directory for details.